dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 Test it all out and make sure all the parts still work!

+Commit, tag both your Lab5 and Lab4 repos with `v2`, and push your tags!
+Deploy everything.
+At this point you don't need any help with that.

 ## To Turn In

 1. github url to your repo
-1. url to your new heroku app instance for testing
+1. url to your heroku app instance for testing
-1. new surge url for your blog app that uses your new API server and has authentication!
+1. surge url for your blog app that uses your new API server and has authentication!
 1. your app should:
   * have users sign-in, sign-up, sign-out
   * not allow people to access /posts/new when not logged in